se-tuebingen/oopsla-2025-artifact-overloading/README.md

 ## Step by Step Instructions

-There are four main commands that you might want to run, all of them are described in more detail below or in other linked Markdown documents.
+There are five main commands that you might want to run, all of them are described in more detail below or in other linked Markdown documents.

 - `nix run .#website` to run the website server (recommended using instead of running the native binary for exploration and experimentation)
-- `nix run .#benchmark` to run the benchmark script
+- `nix run .#perf-benchmark` and `nix run .#scale-benchmark` to run benchmarking
-- `nix run .#native -- examples/rebuttal-mini.over` to run the CLI, native Rust binary (recommended for manual benchmarking) on an example
+- `nix run .#native -- examples/arity.over` to run the CLI, native Rust binary (recommended for manual benchmarking) on an example
 - `nix develop` to open a new Nix development shell with all dependencies for development

 ### Exploring the paper, interactively